fkhairallah/RedIrrigation/README.md

 - winterize -- turn zone on for 15 seconds, then off for 5 minutes to allow compressor to recharge this mode is on until it is turned off

-The state topic is updated after the command is executed and continues to to see an updated countdown of remaining time on.
+After the command is executed, the _state topic_ is updated with the amount of time, in minutes, the zone will stay on. state topic continues to be updated as the timer counts down.
+A state of **0** or **OFF** indicates that the zone is turned off.

 ## Zone Layout
 ![](./media/lawn.jpg)